beja3713/SeqStat-Plugin/SeqStat-Plugin/README.md

 ## Using Python
 Run `pip install -r requirements.txt` to install the requirements.
 Then run `FLASK_APP=app python -m flask run`.
 A flask module will run at localhost:5000/.

-# Using SeqStat with a teminal
+# Using SeqStat with a terminal
 Bellow are some terminal commands wich can be used to access a webpage instance of a SynBioHub part and run it through the plugin.
-Note that My file location is
+Note that my file location is
 /Users/benjacobsen/Desktop/Plugin-Visual-Test/output.html
-That must be change for any other instance of this plugin being ran.
+That must be changed for any other instance of this plugin being ran.
 Also the plugin folder is now called "SeqStat-Plugin"

 FLASK_APP=app